-- 1. We have examined the attached Reformatted Standalone Financial Statements of Indel Money Limited (formerly known as Indel Money Private Limited) (the "Company" or the "Issuer") as at and for the years ended March 31, 2021, March 31, 2020 and March 31, 2019 annexed to this report and prepared by the Company for the purpose of inclusion in the offer document in connection with its proposed issue of secured redeemable non-convertible debentures of face value of Rs.
+- We have examined the attached Reformatted Standalone Financial Statements of Indel Money Limited (the "Company" or the "Issuer") as at and for the financial years ended March 31, 2021 and March 31, 2020 annexed to this report and prepared by the Company for the purpose of inclusion in the offer document in connection with its proposed issue of secured redeemable non-convertible debentures of face value of Rs.
 1,000 each ("Issue of NCDs").
-The Reformatted Standalone Financial Statements, which have been approved by NCD Sub-Committee of the Company at their meeting held on August 28,2021, have been prepared by the Company in accordance with the requirements of: - a) Section 26 of Part I of Chapter III of the Companies Act, 2013, as amended (the "Act"); - b) relevant provisions of the Securities and Exchange Board of India (Issue and Listing of Non-Convertible Securities) Regulations, 2021, as amended (the "SEBI NCS Regulations") issued by the Securities and Exchange Board of India ("SEBI"); and - c) The Guidance Note on Reports in Company Prospectus (Revised 2019) issued by the Institute of Chartered Accountants of India, as amended from time to time (the "Guidance Note"). - 2.
-The Management of the Company is responsible for the preparation of the Reformatted Standalone Financial Statements for the purpose of inclusion in the Draft Prospectus and Prospectus ("Offer Documents") to be filed with SEBI, BSE Limited and Registrar of Companies, Mumbai in connection with the Issue of NCDs.
-The Reformatted Standalone Financial Statements has been prepared by the Management of the Company on the basis of preparation stated in Annexure -4 Note No 2.1 to the Reformatted Standalone Financial Statements.
-The Management's responsibility includes designing, implementing and maintaining adequate internal control relevant to the preparation and presentation of the Reformatted Standalone Financial Statement of the Company is also responsible for identifying and ensuring that the Company complies with the Act, the SEBI NCS Regulations and the Guidance Note. - 3.
-We have examined such Reformatted Standalone Financial Statements taking into consideration: - a) The terms of reference and terms of our engagement agreed upon with you in accordance with our engagement letter dated July 10, 2021requesting us to carry out work on such Reformatted Standalone Financial Statements in connection with the Company's Issue of NCDs; - b) The Guidance Note.
-The Guidance Note also requires that we comply with the ethical requirements of the Code of Ethics issued by the ICAI; - c) Concepts of test checks and materiality to obtain reasonable assurance based on verification of evidence supporting the Reformatted Standalone Financial Statements; and - d) The requirements of Section 26 of the Act and the SEBI NCS Regulations.
-Our work was performed solely to assist you in meeting your responsibilities in relation to your compliance with the Act, the SEBI NCS Regulations and the Guidance Note in connection with the Issue of NCDs. - 4.
-These Reformatted Standalone Financial Statements have been compiled by the Management of the Company from the audited standalone financial statements of the Company as at and for the years ended March 31, 2021, March 31, 2020 and March 31, 2019 prepared in accordance with Generally Accepted Accounting Principles in India ("IGAAP")
+The Reformatted Standalone Financial Statements, which have been approved by NCD Sub-Committee of the Company at their meeting held on April 19, 2023, have been prepared by the Company in accordance with the requirements of: - a) Section 26 of Part I of Chapter III of the Companies Act, 2013, as amended (the "Act"); - b) relevant provisions of the Securities and Exchange Board of India (Issue and Listing of Non-Convertible Securities) Regulations, 2021, as amended (the "SEBI NCS Regulations") issued by the Securities and Exchange Board of India ("SEBI"); and - c) The Guidance Note on Reports in Company Prospectus (Revised 2019) issued by the Institute of Chartered Accountants of India, as amended from time to time (the "Guidance Note").

+Management's Responsibility for the Reformatted Standalone Financial Statements

+2. The Management of the Company is responsible for the preparation of the Reformatted Standalone Financial Statements for the purpose of inclusion in the Draft Prospectus and Prospectus ("Offer Documents") to be filed with SEBI, BSE Limited ("BSE") and Registrar of Companies, Mumbai ("RoC") in connection with the Issue of NCDs.
+The Reformatted Standalone Financial Statements has been prepared by the Management of the Company on the basis of preparation stated in Annexure - IV Note No 2.1 to the Reformatted Standalone Financial Statements.
+The Management's responsibility includes designing, implementing and maintaining adequate internal control relevant to the preparation and presentation of the Reformatted Standalone Financial Statements.
+The Management of the Company is also responsible for identifying and ensuring that the Company complies with the Act, the SEBI NCS Regulations and the Guidance Note.